Important Announcement: We are relaunching our ReUnite Project!

 Referral Form

-If the referral acceptance status above is listed as “OPEN,”, please complete this ReUnite Referral Form and email it to ReUnite Project Director Molly Chew at molly@vecina.org, copying ReUnite Project Manager Karen Cepeda at karen@vecina.org.
+If the referral acceptance status above is listed as “OPEN,”, please complete this ReUnite Referral Form and email it to our ReUnite Project team at ReUnite@vecina.org, copying our Administrative coordinator at Admin@vecina.org.
 When we receive your referral, we will reply to you as quickly as possible.

 Flyers for Sponsors